PixelServer

-1. Eat more fruit and vegetables.
+1. Avoid ultra-processed foods and eat more fruit and vegetables.

 • 79% of adults in B.C. do not eat the recommended minimum of five fruit and vegetable servings per day.